Admissions FAQs

 No, we do not provide rough paper for workings out.
 It is fine for candidates to use any additional space on the SET Question Papers for their workings out.

-All six participating schools will be hosting the Selective Eligibility Test at their schools at the same time.
+All six participating schools will be hosting the Selective Eligibility Test at their schools at the same time on the same day.
 About a week before the test date you will be notified by email of the test centre your child should attend, along with other details needed to sit the test.
-Regardless of your preferences, girls will be allocated to sit the test at either Nonsuch High School for Girls, Wallington High School for Girls or Greenshaw High School.
-Boys will be allocated to sit the test at one of Sutton Grammar School, Wallington County Grammar School, Wilson's School or Greenshaw High School.
-Boy/girl twins or siblings will be allocated to sit the test at Greenshaw High School.
+Regardless of your preferences, girls will be allocated to sit the test at either Nonsuch High School for Girls or Wallington High School for Girls.
+Boys will be allocated to sit the test at one of Sutton Grammar School, Wallington County Grammar School or Wilson's School.
+Boy/girl twins or siblings will be allocated to sit the test at Sutton Grammar School.

 No. In view of the number of candidates, it is not possible to manage requests for a specific venue.